 In most cases Capital One will offer to waive the fee on their credit cards as long as your payment history is intact.
-We’re unsure on their refund policy if your annual fee does post it looks like you have 30 days/one statement cycle to cancel and get the AF refunded: 1, 2,
+If your annual fee does post it looks like you have 30 days/one statement cycle to cancel and get the AF refunded: 1, 2,

 Chase introduced a new policy of October 2016 regarding annual fee refunds.
 You now have a period of 30 days after your annual fee is billed to cancel and receive a refund.
 It didn’t seem to apply to business cards initially, but there is now a data point indicating that it does.

 According to a recent comment (6/10) you can get a refund up to 41 days from the statement close that contained the annual fee.

 Citi has a similar policy to American Express, although it is slightly different.
 They will refund the annual fee entirely if you cancel your card within 30 days of it posting.
 After 30 days they will offer a prorated refund based on the month the annual fee posted (e.g if you have the Citi Prestige with a $450 annual fee and it posted in January and you cancelled in March you’d receive a 9 month refund which would be $337.5).

 This policy is different for the Citi Executive card, but I am unsure on their exact policy on this card currently.
 Update: according to one reader you have up to 37 days to receive a refund, although it looks like the AF is no prorated after this time.
 If you can confirm this, please do so in the comments below.
 Another confirmation.

 Credit One has a number of sub prime credit cards with high annual fees.
 Here is their refund policy:

 The Annual Membership Fee is refundable as long as you cancel your Account and have not used your card for any Purchases or Cash Advances and you have not made a payment